awsdocs/aws-iot-docs/developerguide/iot-plant-step3.md

    You specify empty curly braces here because the **Get this thing shadow** MQTT topic takes only an empty payload\.

 1. Choose **Publish to topic**\.
-![\[Test page showing the MQTT client
-                details for $aws/things/MyRPi/shadow/get, with
-                  Publish to topic highlighted.\]](http://alpha-docs-aws.amazon.com/iot/latest/developerguide/images/console-get-shadow.png)
+![\[Test page showing the MQTT client details for $aws/things/MyRPi/shadow/get, with Publish to topic highlighted.\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/console-get-shadow.png)

-   A green dot is displayed next to the MQTT value for **Get this thing shadow accepted**\.
+   A green dot is displayed next to the MQTT value for **Get this device shadow accepted**\.
 This means that there is new information displayed for that MQTT topic\.
-![\[Test page showing the MQTT client
-                with a dot next to $aws/things/MyRPi/shadow/get/accepted to indicate this MQTT topic has new information.\]](http://alpha-docs-aws.amazon.com/iot/latest/developerguide/images/console-get-shadow-received.png)
+![\[Test page showing the MQTT client with a dot next to $aws/things/MyRPi/shadow/get/accepted to indicate this MQTT topic has new information.\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/console-get-shadow-received.png)

-1. Choose the MQTT topic value for **Get this thing shadow accepted** \(for example, `$aws/things/MyRPi/shadow/get/accepted`\), and note the output, for example:
+1. Choose the MQTT topic value for **Get this device shadow accepted** \(for example, `$aws/things/MyRPi/shadow/get/accepted`\), and note the output, for example:

    ```
    {